 An invasive species is a species that is not native to a specific location (an introduced species) that has a tendency to spread to a degree believed to cause damage to the environment, human economy or human health.
 These invasive, sometimes called alien, species may only directly impact one or two other species, but over time this can alter entire ecosystems.
 The invasive species that have been recorded inhabiting the River Thame catchment area are listed below.
-The data described consists of what has been surveyed across the Thame Catchment over the last 30 years but a lot more research needs to be done.

 Click on any of the invasive species below to find out more information.